jd1618/jd1618.github.io/_pages/about.md

 ## _Certificate in Quantitative Finance (CQF), Fitch Learning, 2022-2023_:

-* Completed with Distinction (final exam mark of 81%)
+* _Completed with Distinction (final exam mark of 81%), with an overall average of 79%_
-* Overall average of 79%
-* Developed knowledge in areas such as:
+* _Developed knowledge in areas such as: stochastic calculus, martingales, portfolio optimisation, risk management, option pricing models, Monte Carlo simulation, volatility arbitrage, supervised learning, unsupervised learning, reinforcement learning and interest rate derivatives
-  - stochastic calculus
-  - martingales
-  - portfolio optimization
-  - risk management
-  - option pricing models
-  - Monte Carlo simulation
-  - volatility arbitrage
-  - supervised learning
-  - unsupervised learning
-  - reinforcement learning
-  - interest rate derivatives